-Chapter 1 of Jack Canfield’s book The Success Principle is all about taking 100% responsibility for you life.
+Chapter 1 of Jack Canfield’s book The Success Principles is for you to take full responsibility for you life or 100% responsibility

 What does taking 100% responsibility for your life actually mean to you?